PBfordev/wxAutoExcel/tests/README.md

 ctest --test-dir <build-dir> -C Debug --output-on-failure
 ```

+Catch2 tag expressions can be passed directly to `wxAutoExcel_tests` when only
+one area is needed, for example `wxAutoExcel_tests "[excel][range][value]"`.

 For an offline build, install Catch2 first or set
 `FETCHCONTENT_SOURCE_DIR_CATCH2` to an existing Catch2 source checkout.

-The tests create hidden Excel instances and temporary unsaved workbooks.
-They
+The test executable creates one hidden Excel instance and reuses it for the
+entire run.
+Each test case receives a new temporary unsaved workbook, which is
-cover scalar and rectangular range values, formulas, range formatting, merged
+closed when that test case finishes.
+The tests cover scalar and rectangular
+range values, formulas, range formatting, merged ranges, and worksheet
-ranges, and worksheet creation, ordering, naming, and deletion.
-They are
+creation, ordering, naming, and deletion.
+They are registered as serial tests
-registered as serial tests to avoid concurrent Excel automation.
+to avoid concurrent Excel automation.